vpretty/pend-claims-queue-dashboard/README.md

 - Clear Date.
 The date the claim "left" the queue, aka the date the claim was resolved.
 15% of the claims in the dataset were randomly selected to have a clear date.
 This clear date was taken from column CLM_THRU_DT.
 - Claim Age.
 Applicable only to claims which weren't given a clear date.
 "Current Date" was chosen to be one day after the max date of the synthetic Medicare Claims dataset column "CLM_THRU_DT".
 Claim ages were then calculated using this chosen date.
 - Comments.
 Within CCA's claim's management software, claim adjudicators are able to leave comments to signal why a claim was placed in the pending queue.
 While this is a free-text field, I was able to extract a list of common phrases used in claims comments.
 These phrases were randomly assigned to included claims.
+- Report Date.
+The date the data was "pulled".
+This field is generated in calc_totals.py and is used in visualizations in the Power BI dashboard.

 ## Dashboard Overview